 For breakfast on Monday, March 5, 1945, it was porridge, bread and butter and jam and WLO (what’s left over).

 In 1946 Coutts was appointed Commissioner of the newly-formed Leichhardt Scout District.
-Two years later he was awarded the Boys Scouts Long Service Decoration.
+Two years later he was awarded the Boy Scouts Long Service Decoration.

-In October 1947 at the meeting of the Area Executive Council it was unanimously decided to name the Area’s Waterfall Camp site “Camp Coutts” in honour of District Commissioner James Coutts of Leichhardt District, who found the site and his more than 38 years of service to scouting almost from its inception.
+In October 1947 the Area Executive Council decided unanimously to name the Area’s Waterfall camp site “Camp Coutts”.
+This was in honour of District Commissioner James Coutts of Leichhardt District, the discoverer of the site, for his more than 38 years of service to Scouting almost from its inception.
 The sandstone hut was also named the Mathews Hut, after the late Harry Mathews of 1st Glebe who supervised its construction.

-By 1948 Camp Coutts now had three huts, a kitchen and cub shelter on its 80 acres of leased land with needed to be extended.
+By 1948 Camp Coutts had three huts, a kitchen and cub shelter on its 80 acres of leased land which needed to be extended.

-Disaster struck in 1951 when Coutts was badly injured in an accident with city-bound tram accident which collided with a truck.
+Disaster struck in 1951 when Coutts was badly injured in an accident with a city-bound tram that collided with a truck.
 His right leg was severed and covered in dust and debris when his legs became trapped.
-Scores of scouts donate blood which saved his life.
-Gangrene set in on the amputed leg, however, and more is cut away to above the knee.
+Scores of Scouts donated blood which saved his life.
+Gangrene, however, set in on what remained of the amputed leg, and more of it had to be cut away to above the knee.

 Coutts learned to walk on crutches and was brought to Camp Coutts in 1952 to inspect the new parade area with three flag poles, an ambulance hut, altered kitchen and a dining shelter – far removed from the bushland he stumbled upon more than three decades earlier.
 He was fitted with a prosthetic leg later and was able to walk with a stick.

-Also in 1956 Coutts had camping competitions banned.
-He had noticed after his accident that despite camp competitions starting around 1927, by the early 1950s judging had become too serious, fanatical even to the point that judges had become “obsessed”, according to Alan Songberg, with making up more impossible requirements.
+Also in 1956 Coutts had deemed that camping competitions, which began around 1927, be banned.
+After his accident he’d noticed that by the early 1950s judging had become too serious – fanatical to the point that judges had become “obsessed”, according to Alan Songberg, with making up more impossible requirements.

 Bushfires swept through Camp Coutts twice in late 1957 as they would again decades later.

-In February 1960 lands Department papers confirmed that Camp Coutts has one special lease to cover three previous leases over 81.6 hectares or 201 acres, 2 roods and 34 perches.
+In February 1960, Department of Lands papers confirmed that Camp Coutts had one special lease to cover three previous leases over 81.6 hectares or 201 acres, 2 roods and 34 perches.

 A new stone-based gateway to Camp Coutts was finished in October 1964.
 This was nearly 20 years after the first wooden one for West Sydney District was repurposed from the 1939 Australian Jamboree in Sydney.
-It was transported to Waterfall where it remained until dry rot and white ants felled it by 1946.
+The wooden gateway had been transported to Waterfall where it had remained until dry rot and white ants felled it by 1946.
 Camp attendance to the end of the 1964 scout year in March was 8811.

 In September 1967, Coutts, now 80, suffered a stroke, but recovered for a while after convalescence at Rosedale Convalescent Hospital in Marrickville.
 For two years and five months Leichhardt cub leader Sheila Francis and committee member Evelyn Fortune shared the cooking, cleaning and shopping for JX who could only shuffle for short periods with one arm paralysed.